Kill Dil: Production

-Parineeti Chopra signed to the film, with Govinda as the antagonist.

-Early on in February 2014, many shots of the movie were taken in Greater Noida's Gautam Buddha University and Galgotias Campus One and at The Grand Venice Mall.
-Ali, Ranveer Singh and Govinda share the dance floor in the movie.
-Through March the film was shot at various locations in Delhi.
-Later in April 2014, a schedule of the film with leads Ali Zafar, Ranveer Singh and Parineeti Chopra was shot at Lavasa And (Kharghar) Mumbai in Maharashtra.

-It was the first Indian film in 4DX.
+In February 2014, many scenes were filmed at Gautam Buddha University, Galgotias Campus One, and The Grand Venice Mall.
+The film was shot across various locations in Delhi.
+In April 2014, a schedule of the film with Zafar, Singh, and Chopra was shot at Lavasa and Kharghar in Mumbai.
+It was the first Indian film to release in 4DX.

-Critical reception
+Reception

-Sukanya Verma of Rediff said "It has random songs, birdbrained logic and a romance that's about as exciting as toothpaste."
-Saibal Chaterjee from NDTV gave the film 2 stars and said "Watch Kill Dil if you have plenty of time to kill.
-It is unlikely to deliver much joy to your dil, though."
-Koimoi gave 2 stars and said the film has bad writing and poor direction.
-DNA said that it fails to connect with audiences and gave 2 stars, while praising Govinda's performance.
+Sukanya Verma of Rediff said "It has random songs, birdbrained logic and a romance that's about as exciting as toothpaste".
+Saibal Chaterjee from NDTV gave the film 2 stars and wrote "Watch Kill Dil if you have plenty of time to kill.
+It is unlikely to deliver much joy to your dil, though".
+DNA India gave 2 out of 5 stars, writing that it fails to connect with audiences, while praising Govinda's performance.

-Box office reception
+Box office

 The film grossed ₹200 million in India on its opening weekend, recouping most of its budget.
-Overseas it collected ₹80.8 million across its opening weekend, making ₹281 million worldwide in its first three days.
+Overseas, it collected ₹80.8 million across its opening weekend, making ₹281 million worldwide in its first three days.
 In Pakistan, Kill Dil had the third-highest opening weekend gross of 2014 behind Kick and Happy New Year.
 In its first week it collected a total of ₹290 million according to Box Office India.

 Soundtrack

-The music of Kill Dil was composed by Shankar–Ehsaan–Loy (Shankar Mahadevan, Ehsaan Noorani and Loy Mendonsa), with lyrics by Gulzar.
+The music of the film was composed by Shankar–Ehsaan–Loy (Shankar Mahadevan, Ehsaan Noorani and Loy Mendonsa), with lyrics by Gulzar.
 The soundtrack comprises 8 songs.
 The soundtrack was released on 9 October 2014.

 The title song of the film sung by Sonu Nigam and Shankar Mahadevan was released on 25 September 2014.
 Another single, "Sweeta", sung by Adnan Sami, was released on 2 October 2014.